 3) Image hosting on secured sites (http vs https)

 In order to comply with Chrome’s recent change of visibly identifying unsecured sites, eBay has mandated that all images be hosted on secured sites (https).
 As their way to enforce this, any listing that has an image (not hosted on an https site) causes the description of that listing to be ‘hidden’.
 When you view the listing description you will see a button for ‘See full item description’ which forces the visitor to click on that button to view the description.

 As earlier, you can scan your listings/seller to see if you are in any violations of this by using the following tool (as mentioned above):

 Kyozou has already made any images hosted by us (Product images, images in templates hosted on our servers) https compatible.
-All you would need to do is a bulk revise from Listings–> eBay–> Active to push those changes to all pre-existing listings to take effect.
+All you would need to do is a bulk revise from Listings–> eBay–> Active to push those changes to take effect on all pre-existing listings.

 If you have any images in your templates/description that are not hosted on Kyozou you must do one of the following:

-We’ll be updating this document if eBay does announce any more changes that could affect your listings.
-For now, it seems they are only enforcing the http image issue but better to be safe than sorry, it’s a good idea to review your listings and make sure you’re up to date with their policies to avoid any listing interruptions.
+We’ll be updating this document if eBay announces any more changes that could affect your listings.
+For now, it seems they are only enforcing the http image issue, but better to be safe than sorry.
+It’s a good idea to review your listings and make sure you’re up to date with their policies to avoid any listing interruptions.